Bee relocation is what we do. We find the colony, remove the bees, remove the hive, and

 If honeybees have made their home in or near your home, it is best to remove them without using pesticides.
 Pest control companies will kill the bees with dust or atomized pesticides, but extermination with pesticides is an imperfect solution.
 First, it can put your home and family at risk by introducing chemicals into your living space.
 Second, the melted mess of honey, wax, and brood will soon invite other pests to eat the consumables that remain in your walls.
 The wax and honey will also stain your walls and may cause rot.

 Bees sometimes choose the wrong places to make their home.
 LVBees provides live bee removal from walls, roofs, sprinkler boxes, sheds, fences, hot tub enclosures, trees, and just about any other location, as well as swarm collection.
 If you have a bee problem and live in the Las Vegas valley area, we can help.
 Take a look at the photos to familiarize yourself with bee behavior.
-Contact us to learn more and receive a free estimate to solve your bee problem.
+Contact us to learn more and receive advice on how we can help solve your bee problem.

 Swarming is how honey bee colonies reproduce.
 In the process two (or three, or four) colonies are created in place of the original swarming colony.